 In 1959 Kalamazoo College was deeded a home from the family of Herbert Humphrey, a local industrialist.
 Humphrey built this home in 1915, knocking down the original house on this site which was built in 1871 for Volney Hascall.
 The architect of the new house was Howard Shaw of Chicago.
 The large Tudor-style home located on Academy Street at Acker Lane (formerly Carmel Street), sits on property just south of Stowe Tennis Stadium.
 At first, it was used as additional dormitory space, then it became home to the English, Philosophy, Religion and Classics Departments.
 The small carriage house behind it was part of the original Humphrey property.

 All materials in this collection are copyrighted by Kalamazoo College and subject to Title 17 of the U.S. Code.

-(Kalamazoo College, 1959)Kalamazoo College's Humphrey House in about 1959.
+(Kalamazoo Gazette, 1959)Kalamazoo College's Humphrey House in about 1959.
 Just before that year came to a close, Kalamazoo College was deeded a home across from campus from the family of Herbert Humphrey, a local industrialist.
 The large Tudor-style ...

 Preliminary Research for the Proposed Henderson Park-College Historic District and a Chesterwood Journal (1993)From the preface: "I grew up in Kalamazoo, and remember how I used to dream of living on Grand Avenue in one of those fancy Queen Anne houses.
 My family lived in a ranch-style house on the far northwest side of town, but ...